daleas0120/KGML_2025_tutorials/2_foundation_model/README.md

 ## 🌐 Workshop Info

 This repository is part of the **Knowledge-Guided Machine Learning Workshop**.
-For more details, visit the official website or see the related paper/demo links.
+For more details, visit the [official workshop website](https://midas.umich.edu/events/kgml-workshop-leading-the-new-paradigm-of-ai-for-science/).